MONOSPACE

 The Machine

-The converter is a textbook transpiler: parse the Claude-native plugin into a typed intermediate representation, convert through per-target semantic mappers, write with per-target writers.
-Crucially, the mappings are explicit lookup tables, not naming conventions — tools, permissions, hooks, and model aliases each get deliberate translations.
-Installs are non-destructive: removed artifacts are moved to timestamped backups, and existing configs are deep-merged rather than overwritten.
+The converter is a textbook transpiler.
+It parses the Claude-native plugin into a typed intermediate form, runs it through per-target mappers, and writes it back out with per-target writers.
+The mappings are explicit lookup tables rather than naming conventions, so tools, permissions, hooks, and model aliases each get a deliberate translation.
+Installs don’t clobber anything: removed artifacts move to timestamped backups, and existing configs are deep-merged instead of overwritten.

 The Test Drive